Last Updated on June 22, 2022 by Luke Feldbrugge

-When buying or selling a house, your agent is supposed to act as your expert guide, answering questions and offering advice to help you get the best deal possible.
+When buying or selling a house, your real estate agent Lynchburg based or similar, will act as your expert guide, answering questions and offering advice to help you get the best deal possible.
 This is their job and something that they will have years of experience in.
 They can tell you about the local neighborhood as well as any surrounding schools so that you can ensure you’re choosing not only your perfect home but also that it’s in a perfect location.
 This is why finding a good real estate agent is important.
 But sometimes they don’t have all the answers, or rather, they won’t give you the answers.
 Why?
 The reason, in a nutshell, is fair housing laws.
 Because of restrictions put in place by the Fair Housing Act to prevent housing discrimination based on race, religion, sex, nationality, familial status or disability, there are some things agents simply can’t legally tell you.
 Even making somewhat vague comments could be interpreted as showing bias and fall on the wrong side of the law.
 So, here are some questions for your real estate agent that they might not answer and how you can still get the information you need.

 1. Is the neighborhood safe?

-This would seem like an easy one for agents to answer, but saying the wrong thing could have implications that violate the law.
+This would seem like an easy one for your agent to answer, but saying the wrong thing could have implications that violate the law.
 For example, if a real estate agent mentioned crime statistics in the wrong context, it could be interpreted as a reference to race and therefore be illegal.
 This is why real estate agents will most likely avoid this question and instead encourage you to spend time in the neighborhood and judge for yourself.
 You can also look up crime statistics on your own or go to the local police precinct and ask questions there.
 The point here is that only you can determine whether you feel safe in a given area.
 So, do your own research, explore the area and come to your own conclusion about whether it’s a place you’d like to live.

 2. How are the schools in this area?